kiko-serra/PFL_PROJECT2/README.md

 ### **Game Over**

 The `gameOver(+GameState, -Winner)` predicate takes two arguments: the current game state (represented as a list) and the winner of the game (represented as a variable).
 It calls the `get_all_player_stones` predicate to get the number of stones belonging to the current player and the opponent player.
+This number is calculated by the adding the lenght of the two resulting list of stones (jumpers and slippers) that each player has.
-It then uses a series of conditional statements to determine the winner of the game based on the number of stones each player has.
-If the current player has no stones and the opponent has at least one stone, the winner is declared to be player 1 (p1).
+Then uses a series of conditional statements to determine the winner of the game based on the number of stones each player has.
+- If the current player has no stones and the opponent has at least one stone, the winner is declared to be player 1 (p1).
-If the opponent has no stones and the current player has at least one stone, the winner is declared to be player 2 (p2).
-If none of these conditions are met, the function fails.
+- If the opponent has no stones and the current player has at least one stone, the winner is declared to be player 2 (p2).
+- If none of these conditions are met, the function fails.

-### **List of valid moves:**
+### **List of valid moves**

-The `valid_moves(+GameState, -ListOfMoves)` predicate takes two arguments: the current game state (represented as a list) and a list of valid moves.
-The function calls the `valid_move_forward` predicate to get a list of horizontal moves that can be made from the current game state.
+The `valid_moves(+GameState, -ListOfMoves)` predicate takes two arguments: the current game state (represented as a list) and a list of valid moves (represented as a variable).
+The function is defined twice, once for each player (p1 and p2).

+For player p1, the function begins by calling the `findall` predicate to find all the red stones on the board (represented as a list of column-row pairs).
+It then calls the `find_moves` predicate to determine the possible moves (up, down and sideways) that can be made with the jumpers, and it assigns the resulting list of moves to the `List1` variable.
-The `valid_move_forward` predicate, in turn, calls the `findall` and `find_moves` predicates to find all the stones of a certain color and determine the possible moves that can be made with those stones.
-The `valid_moves` predicate then returns this list of moves as its output.
+Next, it calls `findall` again to find all the slipper stones belonging to player p1 and calls the `find_normal_move` predicate to determine the possible moves (sideways) that can be made with the slippers.
+It assigns the resulting list of moves to the `List2` variable.
+The function then uses the `append` predicate to concatenate these two lists of moves into a single list, which is stored in the `List3` variable.
+Finally, it calls the `remove_duplicates` predicate to remove any duplicate moves from this list, and it assigns the resulting list to the `ListOfMoves` variable, which is returned as the output of the predicate.

+For player p2, the function follows a similar process, but it uses the `findall` predicate to find all the black stones (jumpers and slippers) belonging to player p2, and it determines the possible moves that can be made with these stones.
+The resulting list of moves is then concatenated and de-duplicated in the same way as for player p1.

 ### **Game state evaluation**

-The `value(+GameState, +Player, -Value)` predicate takes two arguments: the current game state (represented as a list) and a value (represented as a variable).
+The `value(+GameState, -Value)` predicate takes two arguments: the current game state (represented as a list) and a value (represented as a variable).
 The function calls the `valid_moves` predicate to get the number of valid moves that can be made by the current player and the opponent player.
 It then calculates the difference between these two values and divides the result by 8.
 This resulting value is then returned as the output of the `value` predicate.